guncebektas/meteor-friendly-slugs/README.md

 ------------------------
 This package has two main purposes:

-1. Make it easy to create a sanitized and URL friendly slug based off of an existing field
+1. Make it easy to create a sanitized and URL friendly slug based off of an existing field or fields.
 2. Auto-increment the slug if needed to ensure each item has a unique URL

 Features
 ------------------------
-- Automatically assign a URL friendly slug based on a field of your specification.
+- Automatically assign a URL friendly slug based on a field or fields of your specification.
 The slug will be sanitized following these rules:
   - Uses all lowercase letters
   - Transliterates accented and other variants (see [Transliteration](#transliteration))
   - Replace spaces with -